OpenSimpleSSO/CommonBundle/README.md

             guard:
                 authenticators:
                     - SimpleSSO\CommonBundle\Security\AuthTokenAuthenticator
+            logout:
+                success_handler: SimpleSSO\CommonBundle\Security\LogoutSuccessHandler
 ```

-### The authentication route
+### The authentication routes

 A fallback route must be configured.
 The SimpleSSO server will redirect the user to this route with an **AuthToken**.
 For now, you cannot choose the route you want: it must be `/authenticate`.
+A logout route must also be set.
+It can be whatever you want.

 Tag the controller provided with the bundle.